Wigner crystal vs. Friedel oscillations in the 1D Hubbard model: Numerical Results

-In our case, the Wigner crystal state in Fig.~\ref{filling}-b still has an equal number of spin up and down fermions.
-This is in contrast to charge density waves in ultracold gases and Wigner crystals in higher dimensions, which typically tend to be spin polarized.
-In fact, it appears that the Wigner crystal state in Fig.~\ref{filling}-b can be realized for any magnetization, so that the correlations in the spin sector must be irrelevant.
-A small amplitude of spin-boson correlations also explains that the expectation of the Friedel operator in Eq.~(\ref{2kF}) is strongly suppressed in that regime.
-Hence, the Wigner crystal state in 1D signals the onset of spin-incoherent Luttinger liquid behavior with a nearly degenerate spin sector and a truly different physical behavior\cite{matveev}.

-The results in Fig.~\ref{amplitudes} now indicate when the crossover $A_1\approx A_2$ towards the spin-incoherent Wigner crystal state occurs.
-We observe scaling behavior in the limit of small filling in terms of the variable $UL /N $ as shown in Fig.~\ref{amplitudes}-d for $L=200$, where the crossover occurs along a line with $UL /N t \approx 30$.
-This means that a larger average particle distance $L/N$ is equivalent to an increase of $U$.
+{}From the Luttinger liquid theory it is not {\it a priori} obvious why Friedel and Wigner oscillations cannot be strong simultaneously, but from the discussion in Section \ref{dens} it is clear that the Friedel oscillations must compete with the large Fermi sea in Fig.~\ref{filling} since both states cannot be realized at the same time.

+In Fig.~\ref{amplitudes}-d we have plotted the parameters for which the two amplitudes are equal $A_1=A_2$ for a given length of $L=200$, which we define as the line at which the crossover between the two regions occurs.
+Interestingly, the crossover occurs along a line of constant $N/UL$ for small fillings (e.g. $N/UL \approx 0.034$ for $L=200$).

+The Wigner type behavior always occurs at low filling or equivalently at large $U$.
 At first sight it appears rather counter-intuitive that the on-site interaction $U$ should show a stronger effect as the average inter-particle distance $L/N$ is increased.
 This behavior is special to one dimension since the total kinetic energy scales with $(N/L)^3$ at low filling, which becomes always smaller than the total interaction energy, which scales with $(N/L)^2$ as $N/L\to 0$.